koad/testy/sample-commands/README.md

-# testy
+# testy commands

-Testy the Discord Example Bot
+This folder holds the command scripts that are ran every time they are called forth to run from a user